- AGES 8 12

 Watch the trailer

 A snap lockdown can be tricky, especially with little ones.
 Homes can begin to feel especially small.
-So, in order to help Victorians through this tricky predicament, we’ve worked with Audioplay to make Sun Runners free for 10 days.
-Once you’ve downloaded the app, enter the code 321 TAKE OFF in the school code section to get sun running.
+So, in order to help South Australians through this tricky predicament, we’ve worked with Audioplay to make Sun Runners free until August 1.
+Once you’ve downloaded the app, enter the code ADELAIDE in the school code section to get sun running.

 Good luck and godspeed!